spngybot/custom-models/README.md

 Contributing:

 We welcome contributions to this repository!
-If you have developed a custom model and would like to share it here, please consider creating a pull request.
+If you have a custom model and would like to share it here, please consider creating a pull request.

 License: